uofajillian/edx-documentation/en_us/course_authors/source/creating_content/index.rst

 Creating Course Content
 ############################

-Use the chapters in this section to understand how to create course content of different types.
+Use the sections in this part to understand how to create course content.

 For information on creating exercises and tools, see :ref:`Exercises and Tools Index`.